 The accruals concept, a fundamental principle in accounting, ensures that financial transactions are recorded in the period in which they occur, rather than when cash is exchanged.
 This approach provides a more accurate representation of a business’s financial performance and position by matching revenues with the expenses incurred to generate them.
-The accruals concept is a cornerstone of modern accounting, laying the foundation for accurate, reliable, and meaningful financial reporting.
+The accruals concept is a cornerstone of modern accounting, laying the foundation for accurate, reliable, and meaningful financial reporting that supports transparency, consistency, and long-term business decision-making.

 1. What is the Accruals Concept?